 - The anal area seems to be infected

-Sometimes the cause of anal itching isn't identifiable.
 Possible causes of anal itching include:

 - Irritants.
-Fecal incontinence and long-term (chronic) diarrhea can irritate the skin.
-Or your skin care routine may include products or behaviors that irritate the skin, such as using harsh soaps or moist wipes and washing too aggressively.
+Fecal incontinence and long-term diarrhea can irritate the skin.
+Or your skin care routine may include products or behaviors that irritate the skin.
+Examples include using harsh soaps or wiping too hard and too often.

 - Infections.
-These include sexually transmitted infections, pinworms, and yeast infections.
+These include sexually transmitted infections, pinworm infections and yeast infections.

 - Other medical conditions.
-These include diabetes, thyroid disease, hemorrhoids, anal tumors.
+These include diabetes, thyroid disease and hemorrhoids.